 Diagnosis is usually based on echocardiography with evidence of apical displacement of septal and posterior leaflets of the tricuspid valve.

 1. Electrocardiography (ECG): Right atrial enlargement and right bundle branch block are typically seen.
 ECG should be inspected for the presence of preexcitation.

-2. Chest radiographs may be nearly normal in mild cases and show severe enlargement (globular) in severe cases.
+2. Chest radiographs may be nearly normal in mild cases and show severe enlargement (globular) of the right atrium in severe cases.
 The lungs and pulmonary vasculature appear normal.

 3. Echocardiography: Apical displacement of septal and posterior leaflets of the tricuspid valve (for septal leaflets, ≥0.8 cm/m2).
 There are varying degrees of tricuspid regurgitation.
 The presence of an atrial-level shunt should be documented; this is usually best achieved with intravenous bubble contrast injection during echocardiography.

-Surgery is indicated in patients with New York Heart Association class III or more, cyanosis, right ventricular heart failure, or paradoxical embolism.
+Surgery is indicated in patients with New York Heart Association class III or higher, cyanosis, right ventricular heart failure, or paradoxical embolism.
 Relative indications include recurrent supraventricular arrhythmias resistant to treatment (including ineffective ablation) and significant asymptomatic heart enlargement.
-Surgical treatment improves the prognosis.
+Surgery should be performed by surgeons with special expertise in operating in adults with congenital heart disease as well as special expertise in different techniques used in surgical repairs in patients with Ebstein anomaly.
+Surgical treatment improves prognosis.
 Continuing periodic follow-up in specialized clinics postoperatively is recommended.